 - Accounting, Attorney Fees, & Special Interests

-The attorneys at the Law Offices of Peter N. Brewer have published previously about partition actions, including about co-ownership of property.
+The attorneys at Brewer Offord & Pedersen LLP have published previously about partition actions, including about co-ownership of property.
 In addition, the firm recently produced a webinar about partition actions and co-ownership issues.
-Attorney Julia M. Wei of the Law Offices of Peter N. Brewer provided essential information that homeowners, REALTORS®, real estate investors, and brokers should know about partition actions – including what they do, how they are performed, what they accomplish, and how they impact property ownership.
+Attorney Julia M. Wei of Brewer Offord & Pedersen LLP provided essential information that homeowners, REALTORS®, real estate investors, and brokers should know about partition actions – including what they do, how they are performed, what they accomplish, and how they impact property ownership.

 You can watch the replay of the webinar below, as well as view or download the slides.